This is an expanded version of a piece published in Northern Virginia Today, Feb 9, 2017 and I added to this slightly in 2018.

 Annually, in Virginia, there are over 100 AKC sanctioned events of varying sizes.
-These events include conformation, obedience, rally, agility, herding, lure coursing, field trails, etc. There are also events run by the United Kennel Club, United States Dog Agility Association, North American Dog Agility Council, and other groups overseeing dog events.
-What many people do not realize, unless they are involved with dog activities, is how much they benefit local economies.
-According to American Kennel Club a dog event may contribute $1.5 million dollars to a local economy in a larger four day show weekend.
+These events include conformation, obedience, rally, agility, herding, lure coursing, field trails, etc. There are also events run by the United Kennel Club, United States Dog Agility Association, North American Dog Agility Council, and other groups overseeing dog sports.
+What many people do not realize, unless they are involved with dog activities, is how much dog events benefit local economies.
+According to American Kennel Club a dog event may contribute $1.5 million dollars to a local economy with a larger, four day show weekend.
 Smaller events put several hundred thousand dollars into a local economy.

 How do dog events benefit the economy?
 Lets first look at the need for sites to hold events.
 If you own property capable of hosting dog events, you get rental money.
-I have been to events at Oatlands Plantation, Keepstone Farm, Fredericksburg Expo Center, Prince William County Fairgrounds, Dude Ranch Pet Resort, Rockingham County Fairgrounds, Salem Civic Center, etc. Over the years I have attended shows not only in Virginia but also in Maine, Vermont, New Hampshire, Connecticut, Rhode Island, Maryland, Pennsylvania, North Carolina and Quebec, Canada.
+I have been to events at Oatlands Plantation, Keepstone Farm, Fredericksburg Expo Center, Prince William County Fairgrounds, Dude Ranch Pet Resort, Rockingham County Fairgrounds, Salem Civic Center, Richmond International Raceway, White Post, Mechanicsville, etc. Over the years I have attended shows not only in Virginia but also in Maine, Vermont, New Hampshire, Connecticut, Rhode Island, Maryland, Pennsylvania, North Carolina and Quebec, Canada.
 I have either shown or gone with my children as they showed.
-Currently the main exhibitor in my house is my daughter who shows two dogs regularly and a third as a Junior show dog.
+Currently the main exhibitor in my house is my daughter who shows two dogs regularly in different events.

 Are you a food truck owner or someone with a business that could have a set up at a dog show?
 Every dog event I have attended has had anywhere from one to dozens of different vendors.
 Dog grooming supplies, dog food, human food, leashes, toys, various training equipment and toys, scissors sharpeners, massage therapists for humans and dogs, books, antiques, woodworking, even non-dog related items and advertisements for local tourist attractions, local businesses and what-not have all set up at dog events.
 Stand in the middle of a dog show and look on the surface how many businesses benefit from our events.
+And let’s not forget the photographers.
+Many events have professional photographers taking both candid and formal shots.
 But wait!
 There’s more!

 Where do out of town exhibitors and judges stay?
 HOTELS!
 The more pet friendly a hotel is, the more likely exhibitors are to stay there.
-If your hotel can host dog shows, even better.
-You get not only people staying there BUT people coming to the event who may eat in your restaurant, etc. Then dog shows may attract spectators who may…. eat at your restaurant.
+You get not only people staying there BUT people coming to the event who may eat in your restaurant, etc. Then dog shows attract spectators who may…. eat at your restaurant.
 When word gets out your place is friendly towards dog exhibitors you will get referrals.
 I know I tell people where I stay when we are showing.
 If your facility is able to host shows in a ballroom, etc., once word gets out you may get requests from other clubs to host shows there.
 But wait!
 There’s more!

 When judges are brought in from far distances there are airlines involved.
 Some exhibitors fly cross country to compete.
 This means needing rental cars, taxis, Uber, Lyft, etc. Hmmmm….
 But wait!
 There’s more!